Bouncy House BLAWG

 First, you need to understand that your family, friend, or other associate or employer have homeowners type liability insurance for a reason.
 Also, you mustn't try and be nice with their insurance company, or be obsequious to the property owner(s).

 Often, parents or the homeowners will sign a waiver (See an example here).
 Therefore, the rental company or party service will rely upon this contract to get out of paying their fair share of the injuries.
 Sometimes the waiver is unenforceable.
 And normally that waiver does not excuse a manufacturer, or another in the chain of commerce who rolled a bad product.

-Also, if your child or you got hurt in an inflatable structure mishap, you must remain tight-lipped.
+Also, if you or your child got hurt in an inflatable structure mishap, you must remain tight-lipped.
 Don't talk with anyone till you consult a lawyer.
 Primarily this is true when you are dealing with reverberating issues of consent and waiver, for example.
 (See also Knight v.
 Jewett (1992) 3 Cal.
 4th 296.)

 Simply put, veteran lawyers remain equipped with the experience and skill to handle your claim while gently guiding you through the legal process during this emotionally stressful time.
 Last, parents know the emotional toll a sick or injured child can take.
 It's better to lean on the shoulder of a great lawyer to help you obtain compensation for your losses and damages.

 Commercial trampoline parks are becoming popular across the country, and the owners or operators of these parks are advertising them as an “extreme sport.”
 An extreme sport in a controlled environment that is safe for fitness and family fun.
 The problem is there are risks of being harmed even though this is referred to as safe fun.